sf-wdi-19-20/WDI21staging/bootstrap/readme.md

 ##Bower can make our life easier

-Bower is a tool that helps us find, download, and manage the numberous javascript & css libraries you frequently use in html your.
+Bower is a tool that helps us find, download, and manage the numerous javascript & css libraries you frequently use in html your.

 jQuery, Underscore, Bootstrap, etc are all libraries we may want to add to our project.
 It can be a hassle to go searching around to find the where each one lives when we are linking them to our html page.
 Instead let's use **Bower**, a library management tool, which will bring them to us!